guidance/dockerize/magento2-simple/devops/README.md

 ### Magento Configuration
 This system creates a one time run processor that sets up Magento Configs, and installs Magento if not already installed, and sets all the proper permissions.
 See `magento/devops/magento-config.sh` for commands and sequence of events.
 > This script gets copied as a system executable that is run by supervisor once when the container starts, and can be run if you want to reset things by hand.
-From a bash prompt in the web service container: execute `magento-config.sh /app configure`
+From a bash prompt in the web service container execute: `magento-config.sh /app configure`

+To help developers there are some shortcuts created, that you can execute while at a bash prompt in the magento container:
+* `m2config` this runs the full `magento-config.sh /app configure` command.
+* `m2fc` this runs the Magento `cache:flush` as the web server user.
+* `m2su` this runs the Magento `setup:upgrade` as the web server user.
+* `m2nuke` this cleans the static build folders, and then runs the configure command.

 #### Roles and Modes